 "No one has to go to a certain place of higher education or take part in a particular religious rite or act of worship if doing so would violate his beliefs or values."
 "Regarding the granting of tax exemptions or concessions, there will be no prejudice against any community in regard to any religious organization that is being considered for such treatment."
 Subject to law:

 "The provision of religious instruction by a religious community or denomination to its members' children in a school that is wholly maintained by that religious community or organization is protected under no circumstances."
 "Publicly funded institutions of higher learning must not discriminate against any person on the grounds of race, religion, caste, or country of origin in admitting students."

-Equality for all of the people.
+Article 25 Equality for all of the people.

 "Every individual has the right to be treated fairly by the law."
 "There shall be no gender bias."
 "The state may adopt further safeguards for the safety of women and children, and nothing in this Article may be construed to impede such measures."

-There should be no exceptions to this rule, and no one should be excluded from public spaces due to discriminatory considerations.
+Article 26 There should be no exceptions to this rule, and no one should be excluded from public spaces due to discriminatory considerations.
 "There should be no discrimination against any citizen on the basis merely of religion, domicile, or place of birth with regard to admission to places of public enjoyment or resort that are not designated only for religious reasons."
 "Will restrict the state from adopting any policies or programs that provide additional benefits for females."

-Article 27 (1) & 28: Subject to Article (25)

-Protect customers against prejudice in services

-"Regardless of a person's ethnicity, religion, caste, gender, or location of residence or birth, they must not be denied any employment in the service of Pakistan."
+Article 27 (1) & 28: Subject to Article (25) Protect customers against prejudice in services "Regardless of a person's ethnicity, religion, caste, gender, or location of residence or birth, they must not be denied any employment in the service of Pakistan."
 "Subject to legislation, people with a unique language, script, or culture has the right to protect and advance that identity and to found organizations to do so."
 ISLAM'S PRIMARYSOURCES TREATMENT OF NON-MUSLIMMINORITIESUNDER MUSLIM POLICY:

-A saying attributed to the Prophet Muhammad (PBUH) that discusses the rights of individuals who belong to religious minorities is "Be careful, if someone hurts a contracting man, takes away his rights, makes him work more than he can handle, or takes something from him without his permission, I will speak up for him on the Day of Judgment".

-The Prophet Muhammad (PBUH) once made following proclamation: "Whoever kills a person having a treaty with the Muslims shall not smell Paradise even if the smell of Paradise can be perceived from a distance of forty years."
+A saying attributed to the Prophet Muhammad (PBUH) that discusses the rights of individuals who belong to religious minorities is "Be careful, if someone hurts a contracting man, takes away his rights, makes him work more than he can handle, or takes something from him without his permission, I will speak up for him on the Day of Judgment".34 The Prophet Muhammad (PBUH) once made following proclamation: "Whoever kills a person having a treaty with the Muslims shall not smell Paradise even if the smell of Paradise can be perceived from a distance of forty years."
 This was a reference to the fact that whomever killed a person who had a treaty with the Muslims would not enter paradise.
-The fact that Muhammad made this remark proves that he understood the significance of the lives of non-Muslim minority demonstrates This the groups. verse Prophet Muhammad's (PBUH) attitude on the lives of non-
+The fact that Muhammad made this remark proves that he understood the significance of the lives of non-Muslim minority groups.
+This verse demonstrates the Prophet Muhammad's (PBUH) attitude on the lives of non- - 34Abu Daud, Hadith No: 3052 Muslim minority groups, as reported by Al Bukhari in Hadith No. 3166, which may be found here.